CCL Miami | Progress | Rex Tillerson | Jerry Taylor | Bob Inglis | Elon Musk | REMI report | Holy Grail of Climate Action

 The answer: a revenue-neutral carbon fee & dividend

-The call for carbon pricing is coming from nearly all directions, including big oil.
+The call for carbon pricing is coming from nearly all directions,

 5 conservatives arguing for a price on carbon.